Mobile-first vs responsive design

 Usually, this approach considers mobile devices’ limitations, such as smaller screen sizes, orientations, visual components, and touch-based interactions.

-It’s important to understand that a mobile-first design isn’t exclusive to mobile usage and can also correctly display content on tablets and computers.
+It’s important to understand that a mobile-first web design isn’t exclusive to a mobile audience and can also correctly display content on tablets and computers.

 On the other hand, a responsive web design aims to provide an optimal viewing experience across specified devices, including desktops, tablets, and mobile devices.